ArduPilot/ardupilot_wiki/common/source/docs/common-vio-tracking-camera.rst

   - To enable speech in Mission Planner: Tab Config/Tuning > Planner > Speech > tick on "Enable speech".
   - If there are some messages constantly displayed on the HUD, you might not be able to see / hear the confidence level notification.
   - If telemetry is slow, notification might be dropped.
 You can still see the latest message in MAVLink Inspector, message ``STATUSTEXT``.
   - If telemetry is very slow, it may be flooded by VISION_POSITION_ESTIMATE messages.
-You can disable message forwarding by setting bit 10 in SERIALx_OPTIONS.
+You can disable message forwarding by setting bit 10 in ``SERIALx_OPTIONS``.
 Be aware you will not receive VISION_POSITION_ESTIMATE in GCS anymore.

 Ground Test